 - Does it have a washer and clothes dryer?

 - Is it docked at a full-service marina?

 - Do you want a small boat or a larger one?

 We were packed, for sure and TIGHT!

 Packing is not your standard “packing”.
-Think: CAMPING…but on water…with a kitchen…and bathroom.
-It is darn near the same–kinda.
-Once I confirmed our reservation, I started a vacation folder with all of my notes and ideas and grocery lists and packing lists stuffed inside.
+Think: CAMPING in an RV–but on water.
+It is darn near the same thing.
+Once I confirmed our reservation, I started a vacation folder with all of my notes, ideas, grocery lists and packing lists stuffed inside.
 I took to Pinterest and started a section for camping food ideas and houseboat food ideas, as well.

 For starters, decide how many mornings, days and nights you will be traveling and days on your boat and then traveling home.
 You will need to plan for all three meals while on your boat and then what you are going to eat while traveling, depending on how far away from the lake you are.

 You will need to pack: